xwmx/nb/README.md

 ```

 Items in folders can be idenitified using the folder's relative
-path built using either folder ids or names, followed by the id,
+path using either folder ids or names, followed by the id,
 title, or filename of the item:

 ```bash